Introduction to Saving

 Tax

-The taxman gets everywhere and your savings are no exception.
+The taxman gets everywhere and your savings are no exception, although new rules from 6 April 2016 have made tax on savings more generous.

 If you're a non-taxpayer then there's no tax to pay on your savings interest provided it doesn't tip your income above your personal income tax allowance.

-Use the Candid Savings Tax Calculator to see how tax affects your savings income.
+Use our Savings Tax Calculator to see how tax affects your savings income.

 It's a fallacy that UK taxpayers don't have to pay tax on interest from offshore savings accounts.
 HMRC requires interest to be